wwb203/DriverKaggleTest/README.md

 ```

 First aim is to find the best way to deal with missing data.
 Here i use a random forest method to score the missing data refill scheme
-The baseline value (nothing replaced, remain to be -1) of the error is 0.0823917474967
+The baseline value (nothing replaced, remain to be -1) of the gini is 0.264201465997
+We want a bigger gini with a better missing data scheme